knutopia/Modlogr/README.md

 Processing splits the raw recordings into one-hour chunks.
 Those chunks can be spliced seamlessly in the DAW, and uninteresting parts of long recordings can be easily discarded.

 ### Behind the Scenes
-Overall operations are controlled by the Monit utility, which (you guessed it) monitors resources and processes, as defined in the monitrc file.
+Overall operations are controlled by the *Monit* utility, which (you guessed it) monitors resources and processes, as defined in the *monitrc* file.
 Monit looks for the audio interface, launches and terminates recording, launches processing, and orchestrates updates to the LED.
 Monit also watches available disk space.
 To do all this, Monit calls bash shell scripts, as processes (running in the background), or as programs (running in the foreground.)
-The scripts use .pid files to keep track of running processes. #### STATUS STUFF ##### DELETING STUFF?
+The scripts use .pid files to keep track of running processes.

-Recording and processing is done using the ffmpeg command, a powerful recording utility, accessing the audio interface via the ALSA audio system.
+Recording and processing is done using the *ffmpeg* command, a powerful recording utility, accessing the audio interface via the *ALSA* audio system.
 While recording, the audio is also passed back to the audio interface for playback to provide visual feedback on the LEDs of the ES8 interface.
 In theory, this output could be used for audio monitoring through the ES8, but in practice the latency is far too high.

 Raw recording files, processed recordings, and interim files (during processing) live in their own subfolders.
 Processed recordings are grouped together in subfolders per recording session.
 Files are named by track number and by recording date- and timestamp.

 ## Using Other Audio Interfaces
-The ffmpeg command parameters need to be modified when other audio interfaces are used.
-The parameters can be counterintuitive.
-For example, the ES8 interface, while recording 4 channels, actually transmits 8 channels, and while the recording is done in 24bit format, it is actually delivered as 32bit, As you will learn when reviewing ffmpeg documentation, the parameter sequence consists of a set of source parameters, and one or more sets of destination parameters. ####Review Language. #####Add file handling description
+The ffmpeg command parameters need to be modified when other audio interfaces are used, to match the channel count, recording frequency and data format of the interface.

+As you will learn when reviewing ffmpeg documentation, the parameter sequence consists of a set of source parameters, and one or more sets of destination parameters.

 ## Files & Locations
 Log files in /home/pi/